kapilhanphode/web-scraping/README.md

 ## If you do it yourself using website scraping tools
 ## This is what a general DIY web scraping process looks like:

-Identify the target website
+Identify the target website <br />
-Collect URLs of the pages where you want to extract data from Make a request to these URLs to get the HTML of the page Use locators to find the data in the HTML
+Collect URLs of the pages where you want to extract data from <br />
+Make a request to these URLs to get the HTML of the page <br />
+Use locators to find the data in the HTML <br />
 Save the data in a JSON or CSV file or some other structured format